deepak9764/hello-world/README.md

 Hi All,

-I am starting my new phase of coding.
+I am starting my new phase  coding.
 I am a Core Java Developer.